SalesforceLabs/survey-force/readme.md

 2. If want put image in the survey title and bottom and let the survey taker see the iamges,
 - Sites > SurveyForcePublicSite > Public Access Settings > Field-Level Security > look for the survey object > view > give reading permissions to the header： Survey Header

+3. "Secure guest user record access": Enabling this will stop Guest user access to Salesforce org data.
+Enabling this may result in Guest user not having access to Survey Force records.
+More details are at: https://help.salesforce.com/articleView?id=networks_secure_guest_user_sharing.htm&type=5.
+Be careful when enabling this feature.